lordmauve/adventurelib/doc/commands.rst

     a blue apple

     > feed red apple to water nymph
-    The nymph sticks out her tongue and shivers unenthusiastically
+    The nymph sticks out her tongue and shivers unenthusiastically.

     > feed blue apple to water nymph
-    The nymph's eyes widen as you take our the blue apple.
-She dashes towards you and snatches it from your hands, then immediately turns and runs towards the small door.
+    The nymph's eyes widen as you take out the blue apple.
+She dashes towards you and snatches it from your hands, and then immediately turns and runs towards the small door.

     Glancing back towards you momentarily, she wordlessly tosses you